 6. Control Terms and Agreements of Your Investments

-The “Rich Dad” philosophy is based on control — control of your finances, control of your expenses and control of your life.
-Kiyosaki believes that you should always extend that control further and further into your financial life — including to the terms that bind you to your investments.
+The “Rich Dad” philosophy is based on control — control of your finances, control of your expenses, and control of your life.
+Kiyosaki believes that you should always extend that control further and further into your financial life — including the terms that bind you to your investments.

 “The sophisticated investor is in control of the terms and conditions of the agreements he or she makes when on the inside of the investment,” he wrote on his site.
 “For instance, when I rolled over the sale of several of my small houses into a small apartment building, I used a Section 1031 exchange (U.S. law), which allowed me to roll over the gain.
 I didn’t have to pay taxes on the sale because I controlled the terms and conditions of the agreement.”

 More From GOBankingRates